 When the Dynamic File Service starts, it automatically calls the repair capability to check the consistency of the pair and policy database files.
-An administrator user can manually run the Repair tool in Report mode to check the consistency of the pair and policy database files.
+You can manually run the Repair tool in Report mode to check the consistency of the pair and policy database files.